(Re)emerging Trends: Music Festivals

 In this article, Questia Group focuses on festivals.
-Our research was conducted through an online survey on our platform http://questia.ro covering 679 respondents.
+Our research was conducted through an online survey on our platform http://questia.ro covering 679 respondents, with a plus or minus 4% margin of error.
 The survey was active between 4 and 6 July 2017.
 Our key findings are presented below.

 Festivals are important for communities because they represent a showcase of culture and creativity, as well as the cornerstone of economic development strategies to attract tourists.
 In this sense, approaches to festival statistics include qualitative and quantitative data, ranging from sociological and leisure participation, community development, or tourism industries.
 The qualitative approach relies on ethnographic study, cultural mapping, and social media analysis, while the quantitative data can be used to develop a macro understanding of the role and impact of festivals on society, which can, in turn, inform policy on culture, development, and diversity; as well as project management, tourism development and cultural industries commercially-driven or not-for-profit (Tull, 2011).
 See more on this issue here.